Cork (city): Cricket

 The most notable cricket club in Cork is Cork County Cricket Club, which was formed in 1874.
 Although located within the Munster jurisdiction, the club plays in the Leinster Senior League.
 The club plays at the Mardyke, a ground which has hosted three first-class matches in 1947, 1961 and 1973.
 All three involved Ireland playing Scotland.
 The Cork Cricket Academy operates within the city, with the stated aim of introducing the sport to schools in the city and county.
 Cork's other main cricket club, Harlequins Cricket Club, play close to Cork Airport.
 The provincial representative side, the Munster Reds, plays its home matches in the Twenty20 Inter-Provincial Trophy at the Mardyke Cricket Ground.

 Other sports

 The city contains clubs active in national competitions in basketball (Neptune and UCC Demons), American football (Cork Admirals) and inline hockey.
 There are also a number of golf, pitch and putt, hockey, tennis and athletics clubs in the Cork area.

-The area is the home of road bowling, which is played in the north-side and southwest suburbs.
-There are boxing and martial arts clubs (including Brazilian jiu-jitsu, Karate, Muay Thai and Taekwondo) within the city.
+The area is the home of road bowling, which is played in some outer northern and southwestern suburbs.
+There are boxing and martial arts clubs within the city.
 Cork Racing, a motorsport team based in Cork, has raced in the Irish Formula Ford Championship since 2005.
 Cork also hosts one of Ireland's most successful Australian rules football teams, the Leeside Lions, who have won the Australian Rules Football League of Ireland premiership several times.